 Around six years after Charles Pillsbury graduated from Dartmouth, he decided to move to Minneapolis and work in a flour mill that his uncle owned.
 As he started working and gaining experience, Pillsbury made a discovery.

 He’d found a way to make flour milling more effective by using steel rollers instead of the conventional buhr stones.
-Pillsbury worked there for a couple of years and then tried convincing his uncle of letting him join the company.
+Pillsbury worked there for a few years and then tried convincing his uncle to let him join the company.
 The company was called Charles A. Pillsbury & Co.

-After about a decade, business really increased, and the flour mill was known to be the biggest one in the entire world.
+After about a decade, business increased, and the flour mill was known to be the biggest in the world.
 Ownership of the company was sold and passed along a few times, but the management of the company always stayed inside of the family.
 Charles Pillsbury died in 1899.

 2. The Bake-off Contest Began In 1949